Venn Diagram

 Source

 Use Venn diagrams to predict the likelihood of certain occurrences.
-In statistics, Venn diagrams can be used to compare different sets of data and find degrees of commonality and differences.
+In statistics, several models are used for analysis of databases and Venn diagrams can, thus, be used to compare different sets of data and find degrees of commonality and differences.
 These correlations can help in the prediction of probabilities of certain occurrences.
-This aspect helps in predictive analysis of datasets.
+This aspect helps in the predictive analysis of datasets.
 Venn diagrams have been used also used to study the commonalities and differences among languages.

 An area proportional Venn Diagram where each shape is proportional to the number of elements it contains